Pugsly99/AI_Pharrell-Williams/README.md

 # ℹ️ Description

-A React site will utilize ChatGPT Api
+A React site that will utilize ChatGPT Api to allow you to have a conversation with Pharrell Williams.

 # 📸 Component Diagram